Archan6el/NSA-Codebreaker-2024-Writeup/Task4.md

 </details>

 Some of the queries obviously aren't code related.
 There's some revolving around a father asking for parenting advice for his daughter, someone asking about a pet python, and many other "non-serious" queries.
-I skimmed through to specifically get the responses for code related malformed queries, but still, there was nothing suspicious in the responses.
+I went through the audit log, specifically getting the responses for code related malformed queries, but still, there was nothing suspicious in the responses.

 Again, going through the audit log, I was trying to find anything that I may have missed.
 My eye then caught something, and to be honest, I got pretty lucky that I noticed it.
 There was one query that instead of beginning with `gagpt -m ...`, began with `gagpt m ...`, without the `-`.
 Since our Python script was made to find all queries that specifically began with `gagpt -m ...`, it didn't pick up on this query.